The primary goal of a search engine is to help users complete a task (and, of course, to sell advertising).

 Sometimes that task can involve acquiring complex information.
 Sometimes the user simply needs a single answer to a question.

-In this article, you’ll learn how search engines determine which category a query falls into and then how they determine the answer.
+In this chapter, you’ll learn how search engines determine which category a query falls into and then how they determine the answer.